MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 # AddressSanitizer runtime

 The AddressSanitizer runtime library intercepts common memory allocation functions and operations to enable inspection of memory accesses.
 There are several different runtime libraries that support the various types of executables the compiler may generate.
 The compiler and linker automatically link the appropriate runtime libraries, as long as you pass the [`/fsanitize=address`](../build/reference/fsanitize.md) option at compile time.
 You can override the default behavior by using the `/nodefaultlib` option at link time.
-See the section on [linking](./asan-building.md#Linker) for further detail.
+For more information, see the section on [linking](./asan-building.md#linker) in the [AddressSanitizer language, build, and debugging reference](./asan-building.md).

 Below is an inventory of runtime libraries for linking to the AddressSanitizer runtime, where `arch` is either `i386` or `x86_64`.